MrMatAP/cloud-provider-mdns/README.md

 > This is a proof of concept.
 Do not consider it to be free of issues.
 It works reasonably well for registering names
 > in your local Kubernetes cluster you use for engineering, such as the one created by [kube-eng](https://github.com/mrmatap/kube-eng).

-This little Python script watches for Gateways and HTTP Routes part of the [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io) in the Kubernetes cluster you have configured as your current context.
-It then works out the hostname from the HTTP route and registers it in multicast and optionally unicast DNS towards the IP address of the Gateway. cloud-provider-mdns is intended to simplify local engineering, without the need of running a DNS server or manually hacking your hosts file.
+This little Python script watches for Ingresses, Gateways and HTTP Routes in the Kubernetes cluster you have configured as your current context.
+.
+It then works out the fully qualified domain name and external IP address to be registered it in multicast and/or unicast DNS towards the IP. cloud-provider-mdns is intended to simplify local engineering.
+If you choose to only use Multicast DNS only then there is no need to run a local DNS server.
 Basically run this, watch it find new registrations, then type their names into your browser.

 ## How to run this